 Issue-age policies will usually be a little higher to start than an attained-age policy.

-Community-rated means that everyone in your community could pay the same rate for the entire state.
+Community-rated means everyone in your community could pay the same rate for the entire state.
 In this case, everyone pays the same regardless of how healthy or unhealthy you may be or your age.
 Community-rated policies generally have the highest starting rate of all three rating types.

 You will pay more for your Medicare Supplement plan if you use tobacco.
 Tobacco users generally have more health complications than non-tobacco users.

 Some carriers are more lenient than others and allow more people to qualify.
 Still, you will likely be paying a higher rate.
-In addition to health history, height and weight can affect your premium.
+In addition to health history, height, and weight can affect your premium.